Last updated on September 28th, 2017

-Fact 6.
+#6.
 The native Guarana people were living in Paraguay long before the arrival of the Spanish in the early 1600s.
-Today, 93 percent of Paraguay’s people are mestizos, descendants of those Spanish men and Guarana women.
+Today, 95 percent of Paraguay’s people are mestizos, descendants of those Spanish men and Guarana women.
 This makes Paraguay’s population the most homogenous in South America.

-Fact 12.
-The people of Paraguay enjoy sports, including football (soccer), rugby, tennis and volleyball.
+#12.
+The people of Paraguay enjoy sports, including football (soccer), rugby, tennis, and volleyball.
 Fishing is as popular as football.

 Paraguay Facts for Kids

-Fact 18.
-Famous Paraguay athletes are Jose Luis Chilavert of football (soccer) and Rossana De Los Rios (tennis).
+#18.
+Famous Paraguayan athletes are Jose Luis Chilavert of football (soccer) and Rossana De Los Rios (tennis).
 Leryn Franco is a javelin thrower who participated in three different Olympic games and was also featured in the 2011 ‘Sports Illustrated’ “Swimsuit Edition.”

 Continue reading on the next page…